robertorolo/LPM-Geomod_Suite/README.md

 ![Transformations](images/transformations.PNG)

 ### Indicators
-Cretas one indicator property for each category.
+Creates one indicator property for each category.

 ### Signed distances
 Creates one signed distances property for each property.